 - 1.5 tbsp. mild curry powder

 - 6 bay leaves

 - 1.5 tsp. salt

 - First make your pickling liquid by adding the sliced onions, vinegar, sugar, turmeric, curry powder, peppercorns, bay leaves and salt in to a saucepan.
 Bring to a boil and then simmer for 10 to 15 minutes or until the onions begin to soften slightly.
+If you’d prefer a thicker “sauce”, add the cornflour slurry right at the end and simmer for a couple more minutes.
 Take off the heat and leave to cool down till warm to the touch

 - Cut the fish into 4cm portions and season with salt and pepper.
 Lightly dust the fish in some flour